nemeancreates/apex-highlights/SECURITY.md

 - Your name / affiliation (optional but appreciated)

 We will:
-1. Acknowledge receipt within 48 hours
+1. Acknowledge receipt as soon as possible
 2. Investigate and confirm the issue
 3. Develop and test a fix
 4. Release a patched version
-5. Credit you in the release notes (unless you prefer anonymity)

 ---